huggingface/transformers/model_cards/gpt2-README.md

 [this paper](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)
 and first released at [this page](https://openai.com/blog/better-language-models/).

-Disclaimer: The team releasing GPT-2 did not write a model card for this model so this model card has been written by the Hugging Face team.
+Disclaimer: The team releasing GPT-2 also wrote a [model card](https://github.com/openai/gpt-2/blob/master/model_card.md) for their model.
+Content from this model card has been written by the Hugging Face team to complete the information they provided and give specific examples of bias.

 ## Model description